yandex-research/DeDLOC/p2p/NAT-traversal.md

 # Interaction between two peers with different NAT-powered networks

+## Note

+This tutorial is written for an outdated version of hivemind (`0.9.9.post1`, the latest version at the time of releasing the paper).
+Since then we have significantly improved NAT traversal support and made some API changes.
+Please consider reading the **[up-to-date tutorial](https://github.com/yandex-research/DeDLOC/blob/hivemind-1.0.0/p2p/NAT-traversal.md)** instead.

 ## Intro

 This brief tutorial covers how two peers from different LAN (with NAT) can connect with each other.
 Whole p2p network configured from scratch step by step.